 With regards to rewards, you may want to collect suggestions from team members during the establishment of the team charter for ideas on what will truly motivate individual members of the team.
 Of course, tried and true rewards such as group lunches and dinners, and outings to sporting events are always appreciated, and have the added bonus of allowing teammates to develop stronger connections through socializing.

 Perhaps the best thing leaders can do when it comes to nurturing and improving cross team collaboration, is to make the process of collaborating a great experience in and of itself.
 Enter Highfive, a powerful all-in-one video conferencing solution with HD video and audio that allows teams to connect for an unparalleled face-to-face communication experience.
 Plus, Highfives are so user friendly, anyone can use them right out of the box to share screens, brainstorm solutions, collaborate with cross team members, and more.
 To equip your cross team with everything they need to be successful, start by giving them a Highfive.
-We hope you enjoyed these tips on ways to improve collaboration between cross functional teams!
+We hope you enjoyed these tips on ways to improve collaboration between cross functional teams and overall corporate collaboration improvement!